 In terms of the promotion of intergroup relations, the question is whether a basis can be created on which the sharing of expensive facilities whould become possible.
 Although such sharing should probably, in the first instance, be investigated within the group context, the relevant question for the theme under discussion here is whether it would be possible to effect such sharing between groups that have and those that do not have.
-What is quite clear is that this question will only be addressed when the parent-teacher associations of the different population categories, but particularly the parent associations, are prepared to meet one another to discuss the matter.
+What is quite clear is that this question will only be addressed when the parent-teacher associations, are prepared to meet one another to discuss the matter.
 In the meantime in the layout of new residential areas the norms that apply to educational facilities will require serious reconsideration.